-Regional Habitat Planning and Conservation - \$125 million appropriation to the U.S. Fish and Wildlife Service's "Cooperative Endangered Species Conservation Fund" to keep pace with land costs and the increasing number of Habitat Conservation Plans (HCPs) throughout the country.
-In partnership with approximately a dozen counties in northern and southern California, the County will support a request that funding for the Fund increase from the \$73.8 million current-year level to \$125 million in FY2010.
-This will restore the Fund to approximately its fiscal 2001 level, adjusted for inflation, and provide much needed support to regional HCPs in California and nationally.
+Regional Habitat Planning and Conservation - \$100 million appropriation to the U.S. Fish and Wildlife Service's "Cooperative Endangered Species Conservation Fund" to keep pace with land costs and the increasing number of Habitat Conservation Plans (HCPs) throughout the country.
+In partnership with approximately a dozen counties in northern and southern California, the County will support a request that funding for the Fund increase from the \$85 million 2010 level to \$100 million in FY2012.
+This will provide much needed support to regional HCPs in California and nationally, including the East Contra Costa County HCP.
 Given the prolific growth in the number of regional HCPs, the Fund needs to be increased even more substantially in subsequent years.
-The County would also request that the California State Association of Counties (CSAC) include this Fund increase as a priority on CSAC's federal platform.
+The East Contra Costa County HCP has received \$28 million from the Cooperative Endangered Species Conservation Fund in the past five years and continuing this grant support is of vital importance to the successful implementation of that Plan.
+The County will also request that the California State Association of Counties (CSAC) include this Fund increase as a priority on CSAC's federal platform.